HrMilev/Algorithms/README.md

 # Algorithms
-Tool for solving a well-specified computational problem
+Tool for solving a well-specified computational problems